Sustainable Procurement Tools

 Overview

-This guidance is concerned with buying products or services where biosecurity is an issue of concern.
+This guidance relates to buying products or services where biosecurity is an issue of concern.
 This may include food, plants and animals.

 It is part of a series of guides which support the sustainable procurement duty tools to help public sector organisations embed sustainability into their procurement processes.